 - How can I watch TV in another room without a cable box?

-- Will a coax cable splitter slow my connection speed?
+- Does a cable splitter slow down internet?

 - Is there a difference in cable splitters?

 - Does length of coaxial cable affect signal?

 - How can I boost my cable signal strength?

 - What type of splitter do I need for cable and Internet?